-New Business Central sales pricing experience.
-If you want to sync more than 1,000 items from Business Central to Square, you must enable the Business Central sales pricing feature (if not already enabled).
+New Business Central sales pricing experience - If you want to sync more than 1,000 items from Business Central to Square, you must enable the Business Central sales pricing feature (if it's not already enabled).
 Enable the feature in Business Central using Feature Management (

 page=2610) and then look for Feature Update: New sales pricing experience.
 Make sure this is enabled for All Users before selecting the box in Square Bridge.

 The following shows how the new sales pricing experienced is enabled in Business Central Feature Management:

 Use these six on/off sliders to specify the data types you want to synchronize between Business Central and your Square accounts.
 If you turn on synchronization for a given data type, you can configure Square Bridge for that synchronization, run manual synchronizations, and schedule automatic synchronizations.
 Enabling a synchronization in the Integration Settings doesn't start an automatic synchronization.
 Automatic synchronization is managed on the Business Central Sync Schedules page.

 The following shows the six data type selectors:

 For information about how your Square balance transfer works, see Transfer Options with Square.

 Codes are objects created in Business Central that are applied to catalog items for the purpose of inventory syncing.
 You might need to create one of these codes if it doesn't exist in your Business Central environment.

 Exempt tax code - For Business Central, this is likely the tax group